Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Introduction

-$\bullet$ Comparison between different sparseness measures.
+\begin{enumerate} \item Equivalence of ERC and RRC in probability.
+Under some mild assumptions we show that $\Omega_J$ and $\Omega_J^{r}$ are ``almost equal'' in the sense that the difference set is of measure zero and of the first category.
+Building on this, we show that ERC and RRC hold true with the same probability if the measurement matrix is randomly generated according to a continuous distribution. \item Comparison between different sparseness measures.
 It is interesting and valuable to know how the performances between different sparseness measures compare.
-Gribonval et al \cite[Lemma 7]{Gribonval} provided a condition when one spareness measure is better than another in the sense of ERC.
+Gribonval et al.~\cite[Lemma 7]{Gribonval} provided a condition under which one spareness measure is better than another in the sense of ERC.
 Combining this with our result, we show that this condition also provides a comparison in terms of RRC.
-Moreover, with the concept of measure zero set on the Grassmannian, we are able to provide addition comparison rules which guarantee one sparse measure is better than the other in terms of probability of ERC/RRC.

-$\bullet$ Tradeoff between measurement rate and robustness.
+Moreover, with the concept of measure zero set on the Grassmannian, we are able to provide additional comparison rules which guarantee that one sparse measure is better than the other in terms of probability of ERC/RRC. \item Tradeoff between measurement rate and robustness.
 We show that a matrix whose null space falls in the ``$d$-interior'' of $\Omega_J$ satisfies RRC with the robustness constant $C=\frac{2(1+d)}{d\sigma_{\min}(\mathbf{A}^{\top})}$.
-This can be seen as a quantitative version of the aforemention interior characterization of the RRC set, and Gordon's escape through the mesh theorem can be used to upper bound the measure of $d\mbox{-}\interior(\Omega_J)$.
-To illustrate this method, we computed the tradeoff between measurement rate and the robustness in the special case in the asymptotic linear growth region.
-The tradeoff is explicitly expressed in terms of the scaling of the matrix dimensions and the sparsity level, in contrast to the previous results expressed in terms of RIP constants in the literature.
+Conversely, $C=\frac{2(1-d)}{d\sigma_{\max}(\mathbf{A}^{\top})}$ implies that the null space lies in the ``$d$-interior''; see Figure~\ref{fig0}.
+This result can be seen as a quantitative version of the aforemention interior characterization of the RRC set, and can be combined with 2) to compute achievable tradeoffs between the measurement rate and robustness: for rotationally invariant matrix ensembles, Gordon's escape through the mesh theorem can be used to upper bound the measure of the $d$-interior.
+To illustrate this method, we derive the tradeoff when $F(x)/x$ is non-increasing in the asymptotic linear growth case.
+For matrices satisfying the restricted isometry property (RIP), a tradeoff can also be derived using a connection between RIP, the restricted eigenvalue condition and NSP. \end{enumerate}

+The rotationally invariance in 3) means that the distribution of the matrix is invariant under right multiplication with any orthogonal matrix.
+This is an nice property, not only because it is satisfied by important matrix ensembles such as the standard Gaussian ensemble, but also because it can be employed to construct universal encoders \cite{tao1}: suppose a signal $\mb{s}$ is sparse in a certain basis $\bf\Phi$, i.e.\

+where $\bf{x}$ is a sparse vector and $\bf\Phi$ is an orthogonal matrix known to the decoder but not the encoder.
+If $\bf{A}$ satisfies rotational invariance, the encoder can always take the measurement

+and the unavailability of the side information $\bf\Phi$ to the encoder does not matter since $\bf A\Phi$ has the same distribution as $\bf A$.